 Sector's we work in

-Hydropower is a rapidly expanding sector due to the huge encouragement by global world leaders to reduce the CO2 emissions and produce long term renewable energy solutions to help make the world a sustainable planet, hydroelectricity is the ability to produce renewable energy into power and life.
+Renewable Energy is a rapidly expanding sector due to the huge encouragement by global world leaders to reduce the CO2 emissions and produce long term solutions to help make the world a sustainable planet.

-The current potential for hydropower development and construction is around 70% of the world’s current water resources, harnessing this potential is the true challenge that encompasses the exciting environment of hydropower.
+The current potential for hydropower development and construction is around 70% of the world’s current water resources, harnessing this potential is the true challenge that encompasses the exciting environment of hydropower engineering.

 Coal and gas are continuing to play a significant role in the global electricity generation while the power industry is trying to find ways of reducing the CO2 footprint through improvement of fuel efficiencies, new technologies, proving of CO2 capture and sequestration, in parallel with continuing to increase the penetration of renewable technologies such as Wind and Solar.